 • Schedule “private tours” of rotating exhibitions as well as behind-the-scenes tours of our permanent collection, which includes over 20,000 objects from all over the world.

 • With advanced notice, our staff can pull objects specifically related to course curriculum for student visits

 • If classes are not able to visit the Gregg, our staff can present PowerPoint image-based presentations in student classrooms featuring objects from the permanent collection that pertain to any particular class lesson!

 • Our Artists and Objects special event series presents fascinating programs every month.
 These include lectures, events, films and informal discussions focusing on the Gregg Museum’s permanent collection and current exhibitions.
 Meet and engage with guest artists, curators, distinguished visiting scholars and members of the arts community.
 We encourage your students to attend but please warn them that these events are popular, so it’s best to arrive early to get a good seat!

-• On-line library available to search (see Multimedia)
+• On-line library available to search (see our Collections page)